Skins (British TV series): Series 6

-Series 6 starts with the gang on holiday in Morocco; Franky has lost her virginity to Matty but is already becoming bored, and is tempted by wealthy drug dealer Luke (played by Joe Cole).
+Series 6 starts with the gang on holiday in Morocco; Franky has lost her virginity to Matty but is already becoming bored, and is tempted by wealthy drug dealer Luke (Joe Cole).
 Mini also decides to take Alo's virginity and swears him to secrecy.
-Matty pursues Luke and Franky which quickly escalates into a car chase; his truck overturns, putting Grace in a critical condition, and he runs away to avoid being arrested for the possession of the marijuana and ketamine Luke placed inside his vehicle.
+Matty pursues Luke and Franky, which quickly escalates into a car chase; his truck overturns, putting Grace in a critical condition, and he runs away to avoid being arrested for the possession of the marijuana and ketamine Luke placed inside his vehicle.

-Back in Bristol, Franky struggles to cope with her guilt and Rich is prevented by her father from seeing Grace in hospital, where she lies in a coma, in "Rich".
-When Mr Blood takes Grace for treatment in Switzerland, Rich squats in the Bloods' home for some time, convinced that Grace is still alive, but after a party at the house a mournful David Blood informs him that Grace has subsequently died.
-In "Alex", new kid Alex, who is a little strange, arrives while the gang are at odds still mourning Grace; Liv in particular develops feelings for him, only for him to disclose to her that he is in fact gay.
+Back in Bristol, Franky struggles to cope with her guilt, and Rich is prevented by her father from seeing Grace in hospital, where she lies in a coma, in "Rich".
+When Mr Blood takes Grace for treatment in Switzerland, Rich squats in the Bloods' home for some time, convinced that Grace is still alive, but, after a party at the house, a mournful David Blood informs him that Grace has subsequently died.
+In "Alex", new kid Alex, who is a little strange, arrives while the gang are at odds still mourning Grace; Liv in particular develops feelings for him, only for him to disclose to her that he is, in fact, gay.
 Nevertheless, they form a close in bond, particularly as Mini remains distant from Liv.

-In her episode, Franky, overwhelmed with guilt, escapes to 'bad boy' Luke for companionship and excitement.
+In her episode, Franky, overwhelmed with guilt, escapes to "bad boy" Luke for companionship and excitement.
 Her actions are negatively viewed, and she quickly becomes alienated.
 She turns against authoritative figures at school and at home, pushing her to get more involved in her violent and destructive relationship with Luke.
 During a full-blown fight at a bar, Nick saves Franky and quietly confesses he loves her.
 After Luke gets rough with her, Franky escapes to a park near home where her father meets her; he is there to fend Luke away when he returns in an attempt to win Franky back.

-Subsequently, in "Mini", Mini continues to distance herself from her friends after Grace's death, while continuing her 'no-strings-attached' relationship with Alo, but is hit further by the revelation that she is pregnant with Alo's baby.
+Subsequently, in "Mini", Mini continues to distance herself from her friends after Grace's death, while continuing her "no strings attached" relationship with Alo, but is hit further by the revelation that she is pregnant with Alo's baby.
 To get away from it, she clings to her deadbeat dad, Gregory, who she is convinced has changed.
-Though he abandons her, with the support of Franky she is able to accept her pregnancy.
+Though he abandons her, with the support of Franky, she is able to accept her pregnancy.